russelllab/kinaseResistance/Create_SVG/README.md

 ___
 ## Required libraries/software

-Python 2.7. (sorry folks)
+Python 2.7. or Python 3.6

 import svgwrite
 import ast
 imposrt sys
-from Bio import AlignIO
+from Bio import AlignIO (only when using Python 2.7)

-**Note**: Libraries are also available for >= Python 3.6, print statements and dictionary handling could be converted

-In case we have to deal with .pkl files I did a dirty solution to reformat them into a script that Python2.7 can use.
+In case we have to deal with .pkl files I did a quick solution to reformat them into a script that Python2.7 can use.
 Ironically this script is obviously in Python3. **See reformatter.py**

 ___
 ## Features (Version K)